AdobeDocs/experience-platform.en/help/sources/tutorials/ui/alerts.md

 ### By email

 Alerts for your dataflows are also delivered to you by email.
+Select the dataflow name in the email body to see more information on your dataflow.

 ![email](../../images/tutorials/alerts/email.png)

+Similar to the UI alert, the *Dataflow run overview* page appears, providing you with an interface to investigate any errors associated with your dataflow.

 ![dataflow-overview](../../images/tutorials/alerts/dataflow-overview.png)

 ## Subscribe and unsubscribe to alerts

 You can subscribe to more alerts or unsubscribe from established alerts for an existing dataflow in the *Dataflows* page.
 Locate the dataflow you create from the list and then select the ellipses (`...`) to see a dropdown menu of options.
+Next, select **[!UICONTROL Subscribe alerts]** to modify the alert settings of your dataflow.

 ![options](../../images/tutorials/alerts/options.png)

-Select [!UICONTROL Subscribe alerts] to modify the alert settings of your dataflow.
+A pop-up window appears, providing you with a list of sources alerts.
+Select any alerts you want to subscribe to or deselect alerts that you want to unsubscribe from.
+When finished, select **[!UICONTROL Save]**.

 ![save](../../images/tutorials/alerts/save.png)

+## Next steps

+This document provided a step-by-step guide on how to subscribe to in-context alerts for your sources dataflows.
+For more information, see the [alerts UI guide](../../../observability/alerts/ui.md).